Resources For Student Success

 Students can explore career interests through volunteering and through an internship.
 Being actively involved in multiple ways develops marketable skills for both jobs and graduate school and diversifies a student's experiences.

 Students are encouraged to visit Career Exploration to determine a wise choice for their college major.
-Once a major is selected, students should seek assistance from their Career Counselor to explore internships, job opportunities, graduate schools, if interested, and to prepare a resume and cover letter.
+Once a major is selected, students should seek assistance from their career coach to explore internships, job opportunities, graduate schools, if interested, and to prepare a resume and cover letter.

 Students should log into their Handshake account to maximize their online career management system for on and off-campus jobs, internships, and full time employment.

 Career Development Center staff advises students to tap into the hidden internship and job market.
 Students can check out AppState's LinkedIn page to expand their list of career contacts.
-Ask faculty members and Career Counselors for leads.
+Ask faculty members and career coaches for leads.
 Attend career fairs and other career events.
 Students should consider doing informational interviews to talk to professionals who have jobs that interest them.

 Utilizing career events on campus will expand a student's reach into internship and job opportunities.